FAQ

 What kind of bike do I need?

-For the Sprint and Epic you will need a mountain bike for all bike stages of the race.
-Cyclo-cross and road bikes are not permitted.
+For Tenderfoot (beginner) and longer races you will need a mountain bike for all bike stages of the race.
+Cyclo-cross and road bikes are not permitted for races longer than 6 hours, but cyclo-cross is usually fine for a Tenderfoot.
 Ideally the mountain bike will have front suspension.
+For the Tenderfoot races you can use any bike that has two wheels (or even three).

 Do I need a bike helmet?